nzuzomalinga/Survey_Ship-/README.md

 # Survey_Ship🚢
 > - A premium App developed for Elevator Companies to conduct shaft surveys 💒
+##This App
->> Survey Ship allows elevator companies to keep digital records of door entrance measurents during the installation process.
+>> * Survey Ship allows elevator companies to keep digital records of door entrance measurents during the installation process.
->> Elevator companies can pay large fines due to delays caused by undesirable measurements being recorded on site.
+>> * Elevator companies can pay large fines due to delays caused by undesirable measurements being recorded on site.
 This app ensures all meassurements given by a building contractor are stored in a centrelised location for ALL the companies sites.
 Reducing the likely hood of heavy charges due to incorrect measurements the lift company would otherwise pay.

 | List Of Elevator Shafts| Measurements Of Entrances|
 |-----|-----|